qwc-services/qwc-services.github.io/src/topics/Printing.md

 To enable atlas printing in QWC2, configure the QGIS project as follows:

-- Check the `Generate an atlas` checkbox in the desired layout in `QGIS layout designer &rarr; Atlas &rarr; Atlas settings`, selecting the coverage layer as desired.
+- Check the `Generate an atlas` checkbox in the desired layout in QGIS layout designer &rarr; Atlas &rarr; Atlas settings, selecting the coverage layer as desired.
 - In the layout map item properties, check `Controlled by Atlas`.
-- In the `Project properties &rarr; QGIS Server`, set `Maximum features for Atlas print requests` to the desired value.
+- In the Project properties &rarr; QGIS Server, set `Maximum features for Atlas print requests` to the desired value.

 QWC2 will then display a feature picked in the print dialog which will allow picking the desired atlas features, and QGIS Server will generate a multi-page PDF accordingly.